Ambrosio Padilla: Legacy

 Padilla, who died on August 11, 1996, was inducted into the Philippine National Basketball Hall of Fame in January 1999 along with other Filipino basketball greats like Carlos Loyzaga, Lauro Mumar, Jacinto Ciria Cruz, Charles Borck, Edgardo Ocampo, Mariano Tolentino, and his own Olympic coach Chito Calvo.
 The Ateneo de Manila University's Ambrosio Padilla Award, which is given out annually to the university's best academically performing college varsity player from any sport, is named in his honor.

 A classroom at Malcolm Hall of the University of the Philippines College of Law is named in his honor.

-Prominent offspring
+Personal life

-Ambrosio Padilla is the father of Francisco "Frank" Padilla, Founder and Servant General of the Catholic renewal group Missionary Families of Christ and Alexander Padilla, CEO and President of PhilHealth from 2013 to 2016.
+He is the father of Francisco "Frank" Padilla, founder and Servant General of the Catholic renewal group Missionary Families of Christ.
+Another of Padilla’s children is Alexander Padilla, also a graduate of the UP College of Law in 1981, and the CEO and President of Philippine Health Insurance Corporation from 2013 to 2016, who also became Undersecretary of the Department of Health.
+Padilla was a junior faculty member when he helped found the UP Alpha Phi Beta fraternity in 1939, together with mentored students such as Renato Constantino.